 Short-term Care Quality

-This facility's second lowest score is short-term care, where it earned just a D in that area.
-This is a well below average grade.
-Our short-term care scores are based in part on a nursing home's quantity of skilled highly skilled professionals.
-This includes a vast range of services, ranging from registered nurses to physical and speech therapists, as well as other types of therapy.
-Given its grade in this area, we were not surprised to find that this facility was well below average in terms of the quantity of registered nurse and physical therapy hours provided to its patients based on the metrics we looked at.
-Frankly, this was what we expected here.
-The final item we looked at in this category is the percentage of residents who who were able to eventually return home from the nursing home.
-This nursing home struggled quite a bit in this area as well, with just 3.9 percent of its residents returning home.
-This was well below the national average.
+We gave this nursing home just a D for our short-term care grade.
+This is well below average in this category.
+Our short-term care scores are crucial for individuals needing rehabilitation.
+Rehabilitation typically requires more skilled nursing services.
+Skilled nursing includes a wide range of nursing services, spanning from registered nurses to physical and speech therapists, as well as other types of therapy.
+Given its grade in this area, we weren't surprised to find that this place is well below average in terms of its number of registered nurse and physical therapy hours provided to its patients based on the metrics we looked at.
+The final datapoint we considered in this area is the percentage of residents that eventually returned home from the facility.
+This facility struggled quite a bit in this area as well, with just 5.2 percent of its patients returning home.

 Rating Over Time